How to Feed Ducklings

 2. Niacin

 Ducklings and chicks have similar nutritional requirements, which is why chick food is fine for ducklings—except for niacin, or vitamin B3.
 Ducks have higher niacin dietary requirements than chickens, so if you feed them chick starter, you will need to add niacin.
 Failing to do this may result in niacin deficiencies.
 You can feed niacin by adding brewer’s yeast to their feed, at a rate of about 1/2 cup of brewer’s yeast per 10 pounds of feed.
+You can also supplement with liquid or powdered nicain.
+Do NOT get flush free, no flush, slow release, or extended release niacin.
+These will do no good for ducklings.

 3. Greens